 Grilling Your Frozen Burger

-How you decide to cook your burger, is different from how you might cook a frozen steak.
+How you decide to grill frozen burgers, is different from how you might cook a frozen steak.

 We suggest that when you know that you have a busy day, place the bag of your burgers into the refrigerator before leaving for work.
 You want allow the burgers to thaw as much as possible.